finos/symphony-wdk/README.md

 1. Fork it
-2. Create your feature branch (`git checkout -b feature/fooBar`) 3Commit your changes (`git commit -am 'Add some fooBar'`) 4Push to the branch (`git push origin feature/fooBar`) 5Create a new Pull Request
+2. Create your feature branch (`git checkout -b feature/fooBar`)
+3. Commit your changes (`git commit -am 'Add some fooBar'`)
+4. Push to the branch (`git push origin feature/fooBar`)
+5. Create a new Pull Request

 ## License